 Customers like to know that their pets are well cared for.
-Having files organized and things tidy is an association with a higher quality of care.
+Having files organized and things tidy is association with a higher quality of care.

 9. Death – 7%

 These are unfortunate.
 Sometimes there is just nothing you can do.
 The reviewers are writing based off their emotions and are trying to point fingers at someone.
 Too often this is a veterinarian.

-Though we cannot prevent death, what we found is that many 1 star reviews mentioning death could be avoided by how the staff and veterinarian handle the situation.
+Though we cannot prevent death, what we found is that many 1-star reviews mention death could be avoided by how the staff and veterinarian handle the situation.
 Reviews will mention that the staff was callous in the situation.
 That they were treated as just another number, not a living being with feelings.

-This category is tough, all we can recommend is that we remind ourselves how emotional a death of a pet is for a family.
+This category is tough, all we can recommend is that we remind ourselves how emotional death of a pet is for a family.

 8. Wait Time – 10%

 People hate waiting, especially if they set an appointment.
 Schedules are busy, people have places to go and when people have to wait over an hour to get to their appointment, they are going to be mad.
 Usually wait time isn’t the main factor that leads to a 1-star review.
 Usually, a prolonged wait time starts the avalanche of other complaints.

-For example, most reviews that mention how long they had to wait, it will usually lead to a rushed physical exam.
+For example, most reviews that mention how long they had to wait, will usually lead to a rushed physical exam.
 This usually just tips the client over the edge.
 Not only did they have to wait, but once you got to them, they feel like they were rushed.

 This starts sounding like the DMV and no one likes the DMV.

 7. Phone – 10%

-Ability to communicate on the phone is a lost art.
-People have started to lose their touch speaking on the phone.
+The ability to communicate on the phone is a lost art.
+People have started to lose touch with speaking over the phone.
 Clinics should still make sure that they are handling phone calls well.
-Be polite, cheerful and be respectful on the phone.
+Be polite, cheerful, and be respectful on the phone.